jaygshah/jaygshah/README.md

-# Jay Shah :tea: :violin: :cactus: 🥋
+# Jay Shah :tea: :cactus: 🥋

 I am a Ph.D. student at Arizona State University, working at the cross-section of Deep Learning and Medical Imaging.